gpratte/texastoc-v2/README.md

 ### Running the dev-mysql server
-Running the maven dev-mysql profile which uses a MySQL database and an embedded tomcat server.
+Running the maven dev-mysql profile which uses a MySQL database as an embedded tomcat server.
 For this to work the maven profile must be 'dev-mysql' and the spring profile must be 'mysql'.

 Remember to have a running MySQL database for the server to use.